George Mallory: 1896–1905: Glengorse and Winchester College

 In 1896, Mallory was sent to Glengorse boarding school in Eastbourne on the south coast of England, after the abrupt closure of his first preparatory school in West Kirby, following the death of its headmaster.

-Mallory won a maths scholarship to Winchester College, an English public school, where he started in September 1900.
+Mallory won a mathematics scholarship to Winchester College, an English public school, where he started in September 1900.

 At Winchester, he was proficient at sports, in addition to his academic ability.

 He became the best gymnast in the school, the only one capable of performing the giant swing on the horizontal bar.

 In July 1904, Mallory was a member of the Winchester team who won the Ashburton Shield for rifle shooting at Bisley.

+In 1904, Irving was seeking new climbing companions after the accidental death of his regular climbing partner.

-The housemaster of College, the boarding house for scholars, R. L. G. Irving, was an accomplished mountaineer and a member of the Alpine Club.
-In 1904, Irving was searching for new climbing companions after the death in an accident of the partner with whom he had done most of his climbing.
-Irving recruited Mallory and fellow pupil and friend, Harry Gibson, (Note: Harry Olivier Sumner Gibson was a photographer who travelled to Zermatt in 1899 and Grindelwald in 1902, accompanied by his father.) for a trip to the Alps.
-In early August 1904, Irving, Mallory, and Gibson travelled to the Alps for Mallory's first high-altitude mountaineering.
+R. L. G. Irving, the Master in College at Winchester, was a member of the Alpine Club and an accomplished mountaineer, and he recruited Mallory and fellow pupil and friend, Harry Gibson, (Note: Harry Olivier Sumner Gibson was a photographer who travelled to Zermatt in 1899 and Grindelwald in 1902, accompanied by his father.) for a trip to the Alps.
+It was there in early August 1904 that Mallory had his first experience with high-altitude mountaineering.

 In his final year at Winchester, Mallory studied history instead of mathematics.

 After sitting his exams, he was awarded a history scholarship, known as a sizarship, to Magdalene College, Cambridge.